ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 ## You will need

  * A fastq file containing cell barcode and unique molecular identifiers (UMIs)
- * A matching fastq file containg biological sequences (cDNAs)
+ * A matching fastq file containing biological sequences (cDNAs)
  * A reference transcriptome to map against
  * Necessary information to generate a transcript-to-gene mapping